ixiaopan/blog/content/post/svd.md

 ---
 title: "Singular Value Decomposition"
 date: "2021-05-04"
 description: "Singular Value Decomposition(SVD) is an important concept in Linear Algebra.
-Any matrix can be decomposed using SVD.
-In machine learning, SVD are typically used to reduce dimensionality.
+Any matrix can be decomposed into three matrices using SVD.
+In machine learning, SVD is typically used to reduce dimensionality.
 Another popular dimension reduction technique is PCA.
 We will cover both of them in this post."
 # tags: []
 categories: [
     "Machine Learning",